kvalle/blog/posts/productive-with-bash.md

 ---
-date: 2013-04-04
+date: 2013-06-30
 title: Learn the Bash command line essentials
 description: Working in the shell is pretty effective, but it can always be more so.
 This blogpost outlines some of the things that have made my life easier.
 ---

 # Learn the Bash command line essentials

-Most of us use Bash more or less every day.
+As developers, most of us use Bash more or less every day.
 Even if you develop on Windows you are probably using Cygwin, and chances are you deploy your code to a Unix server anyway.

 Bash might, arguably, not be the best shell out there, but it has one great strength — it is installed as default almost everywhere!